-A Study of Therapeutic Iobenguane (131-I) for Relapsed, High-Risk Neuroblastoma Subjects
+A Study of Therapeutic Iobenguane (131-I) and Vorinostat for Recurrent or Progressive High-Risk Neuroblastoma Subjects

-The purpose of this study is to evaluate the efficacy and safety of 131I-MIBG in patients with neuroblastoma, who relapsed.
+The purpose of this study is to evaluate the efficacy and safety of 131I-MIBG in combination with Vorinostat in patients with Recurrent or Progressive neuroblastoma

-Neuroblastoma Neuroectodermal Tumors Neoplasms Iobenguane Avid High-risk Neuroblastoma 3-Iodobenzylguanidine Radiopharmaceutical Neuroectodermal Tumors, Primitive 131I-MIBG
+Neuroblastoma Neuroectodermal Tumors Neoplasms Iobenguane Avid High-risk Neuroblastoma 3-Iodobenzylguanidine Radiopharmaceutical Neuroectodermal Tumors, Primitive Vorinostat 131I-MIBG 131-MIBG + Vorinostat

 You can join if…